Find Cheap Auto Insurance Quotes in Your Area

 |12 or more||Notice of revocation|

-If you've received a notice suspension based on points, you may respond in two ways: You may accept the suspension and return your driver's license to the MVA, or you may request a hearing.
+If you receive a notice of suspension based on points, you may respond in two ways: Accept the suspension and return your driver's license to the MVA, or request a hearing.
 Your notice will include instructions on how to complete the request for a hearing, which must be submitted within 15 days from the notice date.

 - You accumulate 12 or more points on your driving record.